top of page

 In Year 7 pupils are taught practical skills totally new to most to make a wood-based product.
 The design process is followed to and complimented with theoretical knowledge building on materials, their provenance and the environmental impacts of their use.
 In Graphics pupils are introduced to Graphic Design for colour theory, typography, image-based content and branding to emphasise the need to not only execute design well but to also understand the client and their needs.

-In Year 8 our project focusses on Primary Forming and Mechanical Devices and Structures.
-The first project requires the pupils to use a inspiration from the British Museum to design and make a caste pewter pendent.
-In the second project, pupils learn about a range of mechanical devices and create prototypes to demonstrate them.
+In Year 8 project focusses on Mechanical Devices and Primary Forming.
+Pupils learn about a range of mechanical devices and create prototypes to demonstrate them.
 The final outcomes provide visual aids to help understanding.
+STEM Challenges for object moving.
 Pupils finally produce a simple mechanical toy, using both Year 7 practical skills and Year 8 knowledge on mechanisms.
+The next project requires them to research a cultural pattern motif from an artefact from the British Museum.
+Here, they will use primary forming techniques to cast a pewter keyring.

-The objective for year 9 is to develop an understanding of Design in the real world and we work on Architectural and Resistant Materials in our projects.
+The objective for Year 9 is to develop an understanding of Design in the real world and we work on Design Movement inspired clock.
 We introduce the work of others, and the balance between function and form for user centred design.
-Practical outcomes are focussed on well-made simple products in the workshop and model making for the Built Environment.
+Practical outcomes are focussed on well-made simple products in the workshop and model making for the home environment.
+In graphics, pupils will experiment with a range of pop-up book mechanisms in order to create their own pop-up book.

 Impact